Some of the more popular club drugs include MDMA, GHB, Rohypnol, ketamine, methamphetamine, and LSD.

 Because some club drugs are colorless, tasteless, and odorless, they can be added unobtrusively to beverages by individuals who want to intoxicate or sedate others.
 In recent years, there has been an increase in reports of club drugs used to commit sexual assaults.

-Slang or Street Names: Ecstasy, XTC, X, Adam, Clarity, Lover's Speed
+Slang or Street Names: Molly, XTC, X, Adam, Clarity, Lover's Speed

 MDMA was developed and patented in the early 1900's as a chemical precursor in the synthesis of pharmaceuticals.
 Chemically, MDMA is similar to the stimulant amphetamine and the hallucinogen mescaline.
 MDMA can produce both stimulant and psychedelic effects.